hbr0914/academicpages/_pages/about.md

 English name: Bob

 Hello there!
 I am now a second year undergraduate student from [USTC](https://www.ustc.edu.cn/) (中国科学技术大学).
-I started university in September 2024 and I’m currently studying mathematics.
+I started university in August 2024 and I’m currently studying mathematics.
 I'm still finding my way in mathematics and I'm trying my best on it.
 I speak basic English and fluent Chinese.
 I was born in Changsha, Hunan, spent many years in Guilin, Guangxi, and now live in Hefei, Anhui.

 I am always eager to learn more about mathematics, no matter what.